Romans 9:6-8 Commentary

 The church is emphatically not the continuation of "political Israel" as is taught by a number of commentators.
 In fact, even scholars as highly esteemed as John Calvin arrived at this erroneous interpretation (see the Israel of God for why this is an erroneous interpretation).
 The point is that God is not finished with Israel or the Jew as explained later in Romans 9-11.

 Now, if God made promises to Israel as His chosen earthly people, how can this be compatible with Israel’s present rejection and with the Gentiles being brought into the place of blessing?
 Paul explains that this does not indicate any breach of promise on God’s part.
 He goes on to show that God has always had a sovereign election process based upon promise and not just on natural descent.
 Just because a person was born into the nation of Israel does not mean that they are automatically an heir to the promises of God given through Abraham to Israel.
 Within the nation of Israel, God has always had a genuine believing remnant who have had heart circumcision (related topic Scriptures on Circumcision) and not just external physical circumcision.
-So Paul will show God sovereignly chose Isaac as the child of promise and the spiritual descendent of Abraham instead of the first born Ishmael.
+So Paul will show God sovereignly chose Isaac as the child of promise and the spiritual descendant of Abraham instead of the first born Ishmael.
 Then God sovereignly chose the twin Jacob over the firstborn Esau even before birth, even before they did anything good or bad to emphasize that it was God's choice who would be shown mercy and compassion.
 Remember that God is God and we are not!

 Keep the following table in mind as you study Romans 9-11.